alexeygrigorev/kubeflow-deep-learning/guide.md

 <img src="./media/image6.png" />

-## Install KFServing
+## Install KServe

 We’ll use the quick install script.
 It will install

 - Istio
 - KNative Serving
 - Cert manager
-  - KFServing
+- KServe

 Go to the `install` directory.
 First, rename `istio-operator-template.yaml` to `istio-operator.yaml`